 Meet our glorious dancers who perform in and deliver our Creative Learning projects.

 Nerea grew up in San Sebastian, Basque Country.
 In 2014 she graduated from London Contemporary Dance School where she performed pieces by Sasha Roubicek, Wayne Parsons, Claire Cunningham and Joe Moran as well as improvisational performances that were part of Rick Nodine's course.
 At the time she was awarded the Peggy Hawkins scholarship.
 She participated on an exchange programme with Danish National School of Performing Arts in Copenhagen in 2013, where she performed Trio A and participated in a residency that took place in PAF.
-She performed a piece by Fionn Cox-Davies in Resolutions in January 2014.
+She performed a piece by Fionn Cox-Davies in Resolution! in January 2014.

 She was an apprentice dancer in Scottish dance theatre since August 2014 as part of her postgraduate diploma.
 She is one of the creators of the Roundabout Collective in Scotland.
 Finally as a freelancer she has participated in different projects such as; Choreodrome and Touchwood with a piece by Anders Duckworth and Dance live festival with Choreospondance by Tim Casson.